MacLotsen/tlw/README.md

 ## Acknowledgments

-* For CMake install targets I consulted [this article](https://cliutils.gitlab.io/modern-cmake/chapters/install/installing.html).
 * The FindLuaJIT.cmake file is copied from [minetest](https://gitlab.com/minetest/minetest)
 * For the template like interface I got inspired by [luaaa](https://github.com/gengyong/luaaa)
-* For this readme I was inspired by the template of [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)